How to Create a Mouse Mover Using a Servo

 On the Viam app, select the CONNECT tab, then select Python as your language.

-A screenshot of the word Language with four boxes below it with Python, Golang, Typescript (Web), and Remotes in each one.
+The word Language with four boxes below it with Python, Golang, Typescript (Web), and Remotes in each one.
 Python has a black background with white text and a checkmark, the other three have white backgrounds with black text.

 The copied code needs to go in a Python file on the Raspberry Pi.
 You can do so by creating a file on the Raspberry Pi and editing the file with nano.